reeWorlds/UkreeatorWords/README.md

 | words      | 2.421 | 2.087  | 1.848 |

+Architecture of the model (how token 'у' generated for prefix "гесста")
 ![Architecture of the model](readme_extra_resources/model.png)

 If you have your own dataset for fine-tuning pretrained model, you may find useful [this](./Projects/FinalTraining/Finetuning/).